 Black Friday has been a staple in the retail industry for years.
 Does France participate in Black Friday?
 The short answer is yes.

-On first thought one could think that French consumers would be fascinated by the idea of saving money on products sold at greatly reduced prices.
-Most French retailers however, do not participate in this day and some question its impact.
+On first thought, one could think that French consumers would be fascinated by the idea of saving money on products sold at greatly reduced prices.
+Most French commerce platforms, however, do not participate in this day and some question its impact.

-The trend is slowly beginning to pick up, and in this article, we’ll be discussing what black Friday entails and how to plan your campaign to make it most effective.
+The trend is slowly beginning to pick up, and in this article, we’ll be discussing what Black Friday in France entails and how to plan your campaign to increase your sales in France during this shopping season.

 - What is Black Friday?